 OPERAWIRE

-Renowned as one of the best interpreters of the baroque and classical repertoire, Francesca Aspromonte graduated with honors from Mozarteum Salzburg and studied with Renata Scotto at Accademia Nazionale di Santa Cecilia in Rome.
+Hailed as one of the finest interpreters of baroque and classical music, Francesca Aspromonte graduated with honors from the Mozarteum Salzburg and furthered her studies under the tutelage of Renata Scotto at the Accademia Nazionale di Santa Cecilia in Rome.

-Among her past engagements, it’s worth mentioning: the title role in Cavalli’s Erismena at the Festival d’Aix en Provence; the title role in Hasse’s Semele at the Innsbrucker Festwochen; Almirena in Handel's Rinaldo with Accademia Bizantina; Euridice in Luigi Rossi’s L’Orfeo with Pygmalion; the title role in Caldara’s Dafne in Teatro la Fenice; Deidamia in Corselli’s Achille in Sciro at Teatro Real de Madrid with Ivor Bolton; Angelica in Vivaldi’s Orlando furioso at Teatro La Fenice; La Musica and Messaggiera in Monteverdi’s Orfeo at the 2015 BBC Proms; the title role in Caldara’s La Maddalena ai piedi di Cristo in Prague with Collegium 1704; a recital at Moscow's Conservatoire's Grand Hall the title role in Monteverdi's L'incoronazione di Poppea at Beaune International Baroque Opera Festival; the title role in Haendel's Acis&Galatea in Moscow, Marzelline in Beethoven's Fidelio with Zubin Metha at Teatro del Maggio Musicale Fiorentino, Carlo Celmino in Vinci's Li zite 'ngalera at Teatro alla Scala, solo soprano in the DG Bach 300 Gala in Leipzig, plus numerous recitals dedicated to sacred, operatic or chamber music repertoire.
+Among her past engagements, it’s worth mentioning: the title role in Cavalli’s Erismena at the Festival d’Aix en Provence; the title role in Hasse’s Semele at the Innsbrucker Festwochen; title role in Orfeo&Euridice by Gluck at Palau de les Arts in Valencia; the title role in Monteverdi's L'incoronazione di Poppea at Beaune International Baroque Opera Festival; Euridice in Luigi Rossi’s L’Orfeo with Pygmalion; the title role in Caldara’s Dafne in Teatro la Fenice; Deidamia in Corselli’s Achille in Sciro at Teatro Real de Madrid with Ivor Bolton; Angelica in Vivaldi’s Orlando furioso at Teatro La Fenice; La Musica and Messaggiera in Monteverdi’s Orfeo at the 2015 BBC Proms; the title role in Caldara’s La Maddalena ai piedi di Cristo in Prague with Collegium 1704; a recital at Moscow's Conservatoire's Grand Hall and the title role in Haendel's Acis&Galatea at the Zaryadye Hall; Marzelline in Beethoven's Fidelio with Zubin Metha at Teatro del Maggio Musicale Fiorentino, primo uomo Carlo Celmino in Vinci's Li zite 'ngalera at Teatro alla Scala, plus numerous recitals dedicated to sacred, operatic or chamber music repertoire.

 Francesca recorded for Deutsche Grammophon, Sony DHM, Alpha Classics, Christophorus, Harmonia Mundi, Ricercare, HDB Sonus.

-She signed an exclusive recording engagement with Pentatone Music and her debut album “Prologue” (a selection of 17th-century operatic prologues, from Monteverdi to Scarlatti) with Il Pomo d’oro ensemble and Enrico Onofri, has been worldwide critically acclaimed.
+In 2018 Pentatone released her debut album “Prologue” (a selection of 17th-century operatic prologues, from Monteverdi to Scarlatti) with Il Pomo d’oro ensemble and Enrico Onofri, has been worldwide critically acclaimed.

 Her second album for Pentatone "Maria&Maddalena" (among the best recordings of 2022 according to Gramophone) portrays the Two Maries through early 18th-century oratorios by Bononcini, Scarlatti, Haendel, Lulier, and others, together with violinist Boris Begelman and I Barocchisti under the baton of Diego Fasolis.

-Since 2019, Francesca teaches interpretation of the Italian baroque repertoire at the Royal Conservatoire of The Hague.
+Since 2019, Francesca teaches the performance practice and interpretation of the baroque repertoire at the Royal Conservatoire of The Hague.